How to Ask Anonymous Questions in Slack

 Step 1: Install the app

-👉 Don’t have permission to install apps?
-Ask your workspace admin to install it for you.
+No permissions?
+Ask your Slack admin to install it for your workspace.

 Step 2: Enable anonymous Q&A in a channel